-My research interests are quite diverse, but I mostly work on the history of XXth century Russian medicine and life sciences (particularly, genetics, evolutionary theory, ethology, physiology, and eugenics).
-My special interest is the history of international relations in science and medicine especially during the interwar and cold war periods.
-Now I am working on a large project, exploring interactions among science, medicine, and literature in Bolshevik Russia (1917-1929), focusing on the development of research in endocrinology, blood transfusions, experimental surgery, anabiosis, and telepathy.
+My research interests are quite diverse, but I mostly work on the history of XIX-XXth century Russian medicine and life sciences (particularly, genetics, evolutionary theory, ethology, physiology, and eugenics).
+My special interest is the history of international relations in science and medicine during the interwar and cold war periods.
+Currently I am working on a large project, exploring interactions among science, medicine, and literature in the fields of experimental surgery, inter-species hybridization, and telepathy in Russia (1890-1929).

 - ”In the shadow of the bomb’: US-Soviet biomedical relations in the early Cold War, 1944-1948,’ Journal of Cold War Studies, 2007, vol. 9, no. 4, pp. 41-67.

 - International Science between the World Wars: The Case of Genetics(London: Rutledge, 2005), xvii+186 pp.